instruxi-io/SxT-Utils-Hardhat/README.md

 #

-4. Click the activation link sent to your email and copy out the API KEY returned in response.
-Set the MESH_API_KEY environment variable in .env

-#

-	MESH_API_KEY = "00000-00000-00000-00000-000000"

-#

-### SxT Utils (Optional)

-> Head over to [Space and Time](https://app.spaceandtime.ai/) to register your wallet.
+## SxT Utils (Optional) - Head over to [Space and Time](https://app.spaceandtime.ai/) to register your wallet.
 It's free to get started and you can use the same public key as above

-5. Set Space and Time environment variables in .env (PUBLIC_KEY and PRIVATE_KEY must be the keys associated with SXT_USER_ID)
+4. Set Space and Time environment variables in .env.
+If your your SxT UserId is not active, then the program will attempt to use SXT_JOIN_CODE to create and add your current wallet context to Space and Time

 #
 	SXT_URI="https://api.spaceandtime.app/v1"